cjiang18/stochastic-delay-differential-equation/README.tex.md

 $dV=[V(\alpha-\beta X_\tau)-\beta V_\tau X] dt+\sigma V dW$

-Now, implementing the integration scheme we can find $V(t)$, and estimate the Lyapunov Spectrum by choosing a large positive t.
+Now, implementing the integration scheme we can find $V(t)$, and estimate the Lyapunov Spectrum by choosing a large .